 Creatine Timing

-Creatine increases the amount of creatine phosphate in the muscles, which helps produce more adenosine triphosphate (ATP).
-ATP is the primary energy source for muscular contraction.
-Greater energy in the cell can lead to the ability to do more resistance training.
-This is why creatine is often referred to as the “one more rep” supplement.
-Because of this, creatine be taken before a workout to maximize its’ ability to improve strength.
+Creatine increases the amount of creatine phosphate in the muscles, which helps produce more adenosine triphosphate (ATP), the primary energy source for muscular contraction.
+Greater energy in the cell can enable more resistance training.
+This is why creatine is often called the “one more rep” supplement.
+It is also why I suggest taking creatine before a workout to maximize its ability to increase lean body mass and improve strength.
 However, it seems like creatine may be just as effective when taken post-exercise or during exercise.
-Even still, research has not determined if the timing of creatine is truly important at all.
+Research has not determined if the timing of creatine is truly important at all.
 It seems that without more information, the best time to take creatine is when the athlete will take it.

 Conclusion